econnet/econ/econ-1.0.rst

 - demanding prolonged interaction between econs

 Econs form a mathematical `lattice`_.
+*Econ lattice* refers to all econs and their relations, with respect to one product.
+The econ lattice

+- produces a finished (technical) product
+- maintains and improves the product
+- helps in using the product

-An econ corresponds to a node in a `concept lattice`_.
+An econ corresponds to a node in a *econ lattice*.
 The contributors correspond to the econ's intent.
 *Intent* in `concept lattice`_ are the attributes, but the English sense of purpose to produce content fits well.

 Maximizing `cohesion`_ and minimizing coupling is a way to reduce interactions, i.e. work.
-The further down the lattice the less interaction.
+The further down the lattice the less interactions.

-The *bottom econ* does the interaction with the market via a tested product.
+The *bottom econ* stands for the product.
+It cares to coordinate other econs to make the product successful on the market.

-Interaction is done via content.
+Econ interaction is done via content.
 An econ member is a content contributor.
-A content item is a product part.
+A content item corresponds to a product part.

 Content encapsulations map to organizational encapsulations: econs.

-- product (coordination)     ->      bottom econ
+- product → bottom econ (coordination)
-- product parts              ->      inner econs
+- product parts → inner econs
-- elementary product part    ->      top econ
+- elementary product part → top econ

 An econ stays even if the contributing people (team) change.